wazo-platform/wazo-platform.org/content/blog/sprint-review-2215.md

 - **New user API**: We are working on a new high level API endpoint to create a user and all of its related resources (user, line, extension, voicemail, incoming call) in a single HTTP request.
-- **Major upgrade**: We are preparing the upgrade to Debian 11 Buster.
+- **Major upgrade**: We are preparing the upgrade to Debian 11 Bullseye.
 This requires migrating the remaining code written in Python 2 to Python 3.

 For more details about the aforementioned topics, please see the